Tangzhong Sourdough Bread

-An absolutely awesome 85% hydration sourdough bread, made much more manageable by using a tangzhong.
+An incredible 85% hydration sourdough bread that's made much more manageable by using a tangzhong.

-Mix again using a whisk and leave to come down to at least 30°C/86°F.
+Mix again using a whisk and leave to at least 30°C/86°F.

 Mix the levain